 In all, the Cabela’s NABC awarded $28,982 in cash and prizes at the event, including Team of the Year and Championship payouts, as competitors enjoyed more than 200 percent payback on their entry fees.

 Weigh-ins were held bayside at Wave Pointe Resort.
 A total of 119 bass weighing 454 pounds, 15 ounces crossed the stage and were released back into the Sturgeon Bay system.

-Cabela’s, the World’s Foremost Outfitter for hunting, fishing and outdoor gear, is entering its third season as title sponsor of the NABC.
-Other sponsors include: Ranger Boats, Stratos Boats, Mercury Marine, MotorGuide, Optima Batteries, O2 Marine Technologies and Sea Grant.
+Cabela’s, the World’s Foremost Outfitter for hunting, fishing and outdoor gear, concluded its sixth season as title sponsor of the NABC.
+Other sponsors include: Ranger Boats, Stratos Boats, Mercury Marine, Garmin, MotorGuide, G-Juice and T-H Marine.

-Based in Ponca City, Oklahoma, the Cabela’s NABC is open to two-person teams regardless of club or sponsor affiliation.
-Entry fees are $500 per regular season tournament and $600 for each two-day region championship.
-Payback is 80 percent at the event, with the balance to support the championship and angler of the year prizes.
-In addition, a small donation is included in each entry fee and matched by NABC and other conservation organizations up to 3-to-1 in support bass conservation projects anywhere NABC does business.
+The Cabela’s NABC is based in Ponca City, Oklahoma.
+Entry fees are $500 per regular season tournament and $600 for the two-day championship.
+Along with an overall payback of more than 100 percent, a small donation is included in each entry fee and matched by the NABC and other conservation organizations up to 3-to-1 in support of bass conservation projects anywhere the NABC does business.

 The 2017 Cabela’s NABC schedule will be announced shortly.
 For more information, visit northamericanbasscircuit.com, email firstname.lastname@example.org, or call (580) 765-9031.